dassantoss/holbertonschool-low_level_programming/singly_linked_lists/README.md

 # C - Singly linked lists

 Project done during Machine Learning studies at Holberton School.
-It aims to learn about linked lists in C language.
+It aims to learn about linked lists in C language..

 ## Objectives